msantam2/color-connect/README.md

 ### Winning Condition

 Upon each re-render of the React hierarchy, the game must be responsible for checking if the player has won.
-In order to achieve this, a recursive function is utilized that iterates through each color and checks the path from the starting dot tile to the ending dot tile.
+In order to achieve this, a recursive function is utilized in our game logic that iterates through each color and checks the path from the starting dot tile to the ending dot tile.

 ```js
 validPathCreated(startTile, endTile, visitedTiles = []) {